rmunroe/appian-spear-power-tools/README.md

 ## SPT_List_Randomize

-Returns the provided list in a randomized order (shuffled).
+Returns the provided List in a randomized order (shuffled).
 If not a List, returns what was passed in.

 | Parameter | Description           |
 | --------- | --------------------- |